Medical Malpractice & Preventable Medical Errors

 Please be advised that in Florida, the deadline for bringing a medical malpractice claim is two years from when the patient, family member, or guardian either knew or should have known with reasonable diligence that there is a reasonable possibility that the injury was caused by medical malpractice.
 Failing to file a medical malpractice claim within this deadline may prohibit the victim from recovering compensation for the preventable medical error.

 We have represented patients whose health care provider failed to diagnose obvious signs of cancer, patients suffering from life threatening emergencies who were misdiagnosed by emergency room staff, families of babies who suffer catastrophic birth related injuries, victims of surgical errors, victims of medication errors, and many others.

 Our firm consults with expert physicians to determine whether the health care provider in a particular case was negligent and breached the standard of care owed to the patient.

 Our fees in a medical malpractice are a percentage of the recovery we obtain through either trial or settlement.
 We also advance all costs of preparing the case for trial.
 Please be advised that we do not actually charge for any fees or costs unless we are successful in obtaining a recovery.

-Our law firm is a family business which was founded on the principle of providing high-quality, responsive and personalized legal services.
+Our law firm is a family business that was founded on the principle of providing high-quality, responsive, and personalized legal services.
 We remain committed to this core principle and we work together as a team to ensure that our clients receive the individualized legal representation for which our firm is known.

 Contact the medical malpractice attorneys at Powell, Powell & Powell for a free consultation.